bictorv/chaosnet-bridge/TLS.md

 Unless you are already connected to the Global Chaosnet, register your host with the DNS server: send the following info about your Chaosnet host to Björn:
 1. the host name, including its domain.
 Do not invent domains, but use a domain you have permission to use.
 If you have none, use "aosnet.CH".
-1. the OS type (e.g. ITS or LISPM) and the system type (e.g. KLH10 or LAMBDA)
+1. the OS type (e.g. ITS or LISPM or UNIX) and the system type (e.g. KLH10 or LAMBDA or UNIX).

 If you were not already connected, Björn will assign a Chaosnet address for you on subnet 6.